tchoi8/distributedwebofcare/README.md

 Important commands

-- dat clone [key]
+- dat clone [key]: You are downloading data from someone else's computer.
+You don't have a write access to this folder.
+However, you can fork it.

-- dat create
+- dat create : You are creating your own dat archive.

-- dat key export
+- dat keys: In case you forget your key, you can get it again.

-- dat share [key]
+- dat share: You will start to seed your data.
+You can also command dat share [key]

-- dat pull
-- dat sync
+- dat sync: You can connect to a remote dat, and live sync to it's changes.

-Activity: write a poem about a cat. use nano or vim to write in terminal. create a key and share via dat. clone other people's cat poem.
+Activity: write a poem about a cat. use nano to make a txt file. create a dat key and share. clone other people's cat poem.